Particular/docs.particular.net/tutorials/intro-to-nservicebus/5-retrying-errors/tutorial.md

  1. Run the solution.
  1. Open ServicePulse at `http://localhost:9090` and navigate to the **Failed Messages** page.
 Note how similar messages are grouped together for easier handling.
     ![Failed Message Groups](failed-message-groups.png)
- 1. Click the **View Messages** link to see details on each failed message.
+ 1. Click anywhere in a message group box to see the individual failed messages in the group, including the exception message.
     ![Failed Message Details](failed-message-details.png)
+ 1. Click on an individual message, and you will be able to see the stack trace for the exception, or switch tabs to see the message headers or message body.
- 1. Try the various methods of replaying messages (**Retry selected** vs. **Retry all**) and watch what happens in the console windows.
+ 1. Click the **Retry message** button and watch what happens in the console windows.
+ 1. You can also back up to the Message Groups view and click **Request retry** to replay all the messages within that group at once!
 Note that ServiceControl executes message retry batches on a 30-second timer, so *be patient*.
 Eventually, the messages will be returned to their appropriate endpoints.

 When the message is replayed in Sales, each endpoint picks up right where it left off.
 You should be able to see how useful this capability will be when failures happen in your real-life systems.